 The Jeffrey Thomas Award

-The American Bach Soloists are pleased to announce the recipient of the 2022 Jeffrey Thomas Award which is granted annually at the Artistic Director’s discretion to honor, recognize, and encourage exceptionally gifted emerging professionals in the field of Early Music who show extraordinary promise and accomplishment.
+The American Bach Soloists are pleased to announce the recipients of the 2023 Jeffrey Thomas Award which is granted annually at the Artistic Director’s discretion to honor, recognize, and encourage exceptionally gifted emerging professionals in the field of Early Music who show extraordinary promise and accomplishment.

 Inaugurated in 2013, the Jeffrey Thomas Award was created by the American Bach Soloists in celebration of their first 25 years of ABS Artistic & Music Director Jeffrey Thomas’s tenure of inspired leadership.
 The Jeffrey Thomas Award takes its place within the organization’s already robust and long history of rewarding young talent.